FAQs

 This aspect is key because a match might need to change depending on the text that surrounds it.
 This could be true for each repetition across your content.

 An English speaker might not always be aware of how surrounding text can affect different parts of a translation for particular languages.
 This is because English typically has fewer conjugations, genders, cases and declensions than many other languages.
-These features of grammar govern how each word in a sentence is used and can change.

 For example, a sentence beginning with ‘it’ might repeat itself but refers to two different objects.
 If those objects are of different genders in a language such as French, then one of the matches might need its articles, pronouns, adjectives, prepositions and even the verb forms changing.